Sharadh/sharadh.github.io/_posts/2021-01-19-tech-debt-mental-model.md

 > \- A Taxonomy of Tech Debt, Riot Games

 The last part is particularly important: _"influencing the way other engineers will choose to implement new features"_.
 Watch out for tech debt in _interfaces_: APIs, shared libraries, etc. Watch out too for _boilerplates_ or _guides_: code that is commonly copied by users.

+When you refine your backlog and prioritize tech-debt items, you should pay special heed to the contagion.
+Even if the impact is currently low, contagious items are most likely to severely impair your execution.

 ### Contagion and Rate of Interest
 Let's get back to our mental model about the rate of interest of tech debt.
 In this scenario, contagion is like _compounding_ interest on unpaid debt.
 Take the typical - and unfortunate - example of credit card debt.
 Let's take an example<sup>*</sup>: your standard APR is, say, 25%.
 You miss a payment of $100 one month, and now owe $125.
 You manage to pay back $50 the next month, so you have $75 outstanding, but now your balance is $94.
 On and on you go, and finally pay off all that debt in a year's time.
 When you turn around and do the analysis, the effective interest you paid on that last dollar was 1355%: in other words, over 12 months you owed $13.50 back for that $1 of debt you took on.